pspiagicw/blog/content/posts/dirty-guide-on-matplotlib.md

 By default matplotlib's style is boring,I am using dracula style for my graphs.You can change everything from fonts to background.
 More info is present in matplotlib's documentation.
 If you want to learn to use matplotlib , you have to read it.

-Anyway , here's how to use a default dark-style(included in matplotlib).
+Here's how to use a default dark-style(included in matplotlib).

 ```python
 plt.style.use('dark_background')